Generator Installation

 For backup power, the first question is what has to stay on: heat, freezers, well pump, lights, outlets, or the whole panel.
 Crescent checks those loads against the existing electrical service, then plans the transfer switch or generator hookup so the system cannot backfeed the utility lines.

-What to expect from Crescent
+What to expect from a Crescent estimate

 Questions customers usually ask